pottijordan/pottijordan.github.io/_posts/2021-05-14-determining-risk-less-badly.md

     1. For example, ransomware getting deployed might be a critical risk, medium monetary risk, loss of customer confidence, employee morale, some regulatory issues maybe, etc.
     2. Supply chain attack leading to malicious code on customers endpoints.
 Might only be a high risk if the operation proved that its likely only possible on a small subset of products or in edge cases.
     3. Customer data breached could even be a medium risk if the operation focused on PII.
 As we know, these types of breaches don’t always result in a huge financial loss and often times are buried in the news.
-2. Rank each recommendation based on **priority**.
-Priority should be based on a return on investment.
+2. Rank each recommendation based on **ROI**.
 A large return on investment would mean that the solution is relatively quick or low cost, while the cost to an attacker is vastly larger.

     **Some examples of high ROI solutions:**\